 * Bekesi, Laszlo.
 KGB & Soviet Security Uniforms & Militaria 1917-1991.
 Photos by Gyorgy Torok.
 The Crowood Press, Ltd., United Kingdom, 2002.

-** Photo: There are copyrights by the "Group of Authors," the FSB Central Archive an "artist" and layout designer and some other folks all working for the FSB on this book.
-Since there is no direct attribution of a copyright or a publisher, but a after reading the very specific and frightening explanation of what can happen to someone who reprints the materials inside the book, I will only post one photo that hopefully has reached public domain status due to age.
+** Photo: There are copyrights by the "Group of Authors," the FSB Central Archive, an "artist" and layout designer and some other folks all working for the FSB on this book.
+Since there is no direct attribution of a copyright or a publisher, and after reading the very specific and frightening explanation of what can happen to someone who reprints the materials inside the book, I will only post one photo that hopefully has reached public domain status due to age.
 The copyrights listed inside the book were all taken out in 2003.